thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 ## Getting started

-To start this lesson, I enter the following command:
+To start this lesson, I'll use the quest command to set up the environment on the Learning VM:

     quest begin conditional_statements